autobrr/dashbrr/docs/env_vars.md

     1. The path specified by the `DASHBRR__CONFIG_PATH` environment variable.
     2. The user config directory (e.g., `~/.config/dashbrr`).
     3. The current working directory for `config.toml`, `config.yaml`, or `config.yml`.
-    4. The `-config` command line flag can also be used to specify a different path.
+    4. The `--config` command line flag can also be used to specify a different path.

 ## Cache Configuration